If you haven't read the previous parts to this ongoing story, here are the following links:

 About the Creator

-Writing is a distraction for me.
-It takes me to places unknown that fulfill my need for intellectual stimulus, emotional release, and a soothing of the breaks and bruises of the day.
+Writing is a distraction to fulfill my need for intellectual stimulus, emotional release, and soothing the bruises of the day.